Reporting on Equality, Rights & Justice

 ACTIVISM

-This video introduces viewers to three local LGBTQ leaders spearheading Houston's Black Lives Matter movement.
-First, meet Ashton P. Woods, the openly gay founder of BLM Houston.
-Next, meet Tatiauna Holland, a queer immigration attorney and civil rights activist.
-Then, meet Sis, a trans woman who recently founded an organization dedicated to distributing resources to Black and Brown trans folks.
+Viewers meet Ashton P. Woods, openly gay founder of BLM Houston; Tatiauna Holland, a queer immigration attorney and civil rights advocate; and Sis, a transgender activist who founded an organization dedicated to providing resources for Black and Brown trans communities.

 HOUSTON’S LGBTQ Leaders Demand Racial Justice